wolfmanjm/kivy-smoothie-host/README.md

     python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade git+https://github.com/kivy/kivy.git@1.11.1

-1.11.1 seems to work ok. (@stable is now 2.0.0 which doesn't work with the python version on stretch, you would need to upgrade python as well to use 2.0.0)
+1.11.1 seems to work well. (@stable is now 2.0.0 which doesn't work with python versions < 3.6, if you have python version >= 3.6 then you could install @master which is 2.0.0, @stable has a bug which stops the spindle cam from working).

 Install some dependencies we need...